 Some cities have zoning regulations designed exclusively for home-based businesses.
 Particularly strict regulations might only allow home-based businesses that have obtained variances or conditional-use permits.
 Obtaining this permit likely won’t be an issue; however, nationwide support for home-based businesses has only increased as of late.

 You can find out local zoning regulations for your area by contacting your local or city government.

 General Business Licenses and Permits

 Aside from location and employees, home-based businesses have a lot in common with conventional small businesses.
 Hence, nearly all home-based businesses require numerous licenses and permits listed in section one.
-You’ll probably need at least a few solely to legally sell your products or services.
+You’ll probably need at least a few solely to sell your products or services legally.

 Home-based business owners can expect to need the following licenses and permits: